BrianLesko/teensy-pwm-pcb/readme.md

 # Teensy 4.0 PWM pcb

-This repository holds the KiCad files for an abismally simple pcb design meant for carrying ground and power to servos or bldc speed controllers using a 3 female pin (Futaba J) connector.
-The signal is meant to come from a microcontroller immediately next to the pcb - a 3d printed holder is included for this.

-This design is compact and can control several servo motors and BLDC motors at once.
-This is intended for use in robotics projects.
+**My go-to board for servo motor and ESC control** This compact PCB design and 3dprinted mount brings power rails parallel to your teensy 4.0 microcontroller.
+Any 3-pin Futaba J connector can plug right into your teensy.
+Intended for use in robotics projects.

 <div align="center">
 <img src="pcb/image.png" alt="PCB Image" height="255">